-Where’s the most epic place in A/NZ that you’ve taken your drone and why?
+Where’s the most epic place in Australia or NZ that you’ve taken your drone and why?
 Any dream destination in this region?

-AARON: Esperence and Ningaloo Reef in Western Australia really standout.
+AARON: Esperance and Ningaloo Reef in Western Australia really standout.
 They’re both so isolated and have the perfect mix of nature and crisp blue ocean.

 How do you find/research/plan awesome drone locations?